 While this question can feel awkward to answer, it’s essential that you admit that conflict exists.
 When a potential employee says that they never argue with anyone, it comes across as disingenuous and phony.
 Doing this can throw your honesty into question, including your other answers to other questions.
 Your answers need to be authentic, so it’s important that you have a real answer to this question.
 Transparency and authenticity are crucial for building trust.

 First, set the expectations of the scenario.
 We need to know the basics, first.
 Think of this like any other story, because first, we need the setting.
 What were you expected to do?
 What other factors should we know about?
 Were you already working a full shift of work?
 Did you have the right computer program or were you using a substitute?
-Only give the details we need to know that is relevant to the conflict.
+Only give the details we need to know that are relevant to the conflict.
 We don’t need anything else except the story itself.
 Set the stage!

-Explain the Conflict
+Explain the conflict

 So now that we know what situation you were in, what was the problem?
 Were you in charge of using a computer and then the building lost power?
 Did the manager ask you to do something, but without the proper tools?